alexa-js/alexa-app/README.md

 response.audioPlayerClearQueue([ String clearBehavior ])

 // tell Alexa whether the user's session is over; sessions end by default
+// pass null or undefined to leave shouldEndSession undefined in the response, to satisfy newer API's
 // you can optionally pass a reprompt message response.shouldEndSession(boolean end [, String reprompt] )